 The Washington State Department of Health, Children with Special Health Care Needs Program report provides important information about children and youth with special health care needs to CSHCN Coordinators, policymakers in state and local agencies, families and others interested in this population.
 This 2012 Report uses the data from the 2009-2010 National Survey of CSHCN (most recent available).

 Find data for Washington Provides a snapshot of the population including:

 - Estimated number of children and youth with special health care needs

 - Risk behaviors among adolescents with disabilities

-County Profiles of Children and Youth with Special Health Care Needs include county specific information about this population—population data, service utilization, hospitalization rates and more!
-These reports will be useful for:
+The County Profiles of Children and Youth with Special Health Care Needs include county specific information about this population—population data, service utilization, hospitalization rates and more!

 The Data Resource Center – funded by the US Maternal and Child Health Bureau– partnered with the American Academy of Pediatrics to create this portal to allow state and family leaders quick access to data on how children and youth in each state experience receiving care withina medical home.
 The site has searchable state specific information as well as background information about medical home measurement in states and in practices and much more.